lukeyin08/Chipotle-Equity-Research/README.md

 ## Data sources

 Chipotle fourth-quarter and full-year 2025 results and 2025 10-K (SEC EDGAR); stockanalysis.com (S&P Global) for multi-year financials, market data, and peer multiples; U.S. 10-year Treasury yield (June 2026).

-## Disclaimer

-This is an educational project, not investment advice or a recommendation to buy or sell any security.
-Figures are as of June 2026 and rely on third-party data that may contain errors.
-Verify against primary filings before relying on any output.

-Built by Luke Yin.